-The latter is slightly more efficient, as it allows clients of the module to call directly the C function instead of going through the corresponding Caml function.
+The latter is slightly more efficient, as it allows clients of the module to call directly the C function instead of going through the corresponding OCaml function.

-The arity (number of arguments) of a primitive is automatically determined from its Caml type in the external declaration, by counting the number of function arrows in the type.
+The arity (number of arguments) of a primitive is automatically determined from its OCaml type in the external declaration, by counting the number of function arrows in the type.
 For instance, input above has arity 4, and the input C function is called with four arguments.
-Similarly, has arity 1, and the input2 C function receives one argument (which is a quadruple of Caml values).
-Type abbreviations are not expanded when determining the arity of a primitive.
-For instance, f has arity 1, but g has arity 2.
-This allows a primitive to return a functional value (as in the f example above): just remember to name the functional return type in a type abbreviation.
+Similarly, has arity 1, and the input2 C function receives one argument (which is a quadruple of OCaml values).